Namdrib/java-minesweeper/README.md

 - Right-clicking on a tile flags it - this is useful for marking the position of known mines
 	- If enabled, right-clicking again on a flagged mine puts `?`, which may be useful for if the player is unsure whether there is a mine
 - Left-and-right clicking at the same time on a numbered tile allows the user to perform a **chording** action
 	- Chording only takes place if there are the same number of flags around the tile as its displayed number.
-For example, to chord a "1" tile, there must be exaectly 1 flag around it
+For example, to chord a "1" tile, there must be exactly 1 flag around it
 	- Chording opens every un-flagged neighbour of the target tile, which allows for rapid board expansion
 	- If one of the flags around the neighbour is incorrectly placed, this results in the opening of a mine, resulting in the game being lost
 	- The user may also middle-click the tile to achieve the same effect